s-du/WhatTheCrack/README.md

 ## Features
 The app offers the following key features:
 - User-friendly GUI for simple measurements.
-- Simple 'painting' solution to quickly annotate cracks
 - Advanced crack segmentation on construction materials.
+    - Instance segmentation
-  - Integration with YOLO V8 and SAHI for cutting-edge image processing.
+    - Integration with YOLO V8 and SAHI for cutting-edge image processing
     - Segmentation results can be completed with manual painting
+- Simple 'painting' solution to quickly annotate cracks
+    - Modification of proposed segmentation (from YOLO)
+    - Annotate images easily for cracks
+    - Export annotations (as Bboxes or instance segmentation, with chosen resolution)
+    - Automated image spliting for exporting annotation (sliding window)
 - Graph analysis for crack structure determination (NetworkX)
   - Identification of end points and junctions
   - Measurement of the exact length of all cracks, based on the computed structure